JochenSunaert/PlotTwist/README.md

 ---

 ## 🙏 Acknowledgements

 * **Motion Background Videos:** A special thank you to the creators of the engaging background videos used in the game, sourced from various motion graphics libraries.
 * **OpenAI:** For providing the powerful API that drives the game's innovative AI storytelling and evaluation features.
+* Thanks to all early testers and those who provided valuable feedback!

+---

+## 🙏 sources

+* **Motion Background Videos:** A special thank you to the creators of the engaging background videos used in the game, sourced from various motion graphics libraries.
+* **OpenAI:** For providing the powerful API that drives the game's innovative AI storytelling and evaluation features.